tguyenn/ras-discord-bot/README.md

 1. Update the target budget spreadsheet (currently geared to handle the dual ESL/HCB banking setup in 2025-2026) in the `Master Config Table` of the [Reusable Order](https://docs.google.com/spreadsheets/d/1Ud5ZEs9mdV4Lk5InK7P9jcXaRlwkBsqSURoN1luDPls/edit?gid=829615052#gid=829615052)
 2. Update new funding sources in the `Grant Tracking` tab of the budget sheet as they come

 Whenever you need to change anything (i.e. target budget sheet, Discord channel, button text, etc.) in the automation, it is likely in the `Master Config Table` within the`Config` tab of [the Reusable Order sheet](https://docs.google.com/spreadsheets/d/1Ud5ZEs9mdV4Lk5InK7P9jcXaRlwkBsqSURoN1luDPls/edit?gid=0#gid=0).
-Save your changes in the sheet and submit the [Order Request Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe3QJqF6wh7JAJeEL2g7kjZqMlZMkWVZXZWiLN95qWjk69KAw/viewform?usp=header) with the `Update Config` option to propagate the changes
+Save your changes in the sheet and submit the [Order Request Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe3QJqF6wh7JAJeEL2g7kjZqMlZMkWVZXZWiLN95qWjk69KAw/viewform?usp=header) with the `Update Config` option to propagate the changes.

-# Who
+## Who does this benefit?
-UT IEEE Robotics and Automation Society (UT RAS) students
+UT IEEE Robotics and Automation Society (UT RAS) students and any other students looking to streamline their organization's budgeting
-# What
+## What does this do?
-Automate paperwork for material/food procurement
+Automate paperwork for material/food procurement.
+This automation aims to remedy all the issues outlined below by reducing the amount of effort required to place, record, and track orders.
-# Why
+## Why?
-Paperwork sucks
+- Paperwork really sucks
 - UT Austin's Engineering Org Management's (Engineering Student Life (ESL)) requisition form is long, tedious, and requires compiling various information / spreadsheets for submission
     - Mind numbing for people that have to submit the form over and over again, which is frequent for our org due to the nature of requiring many materials
 - There was no easy way to: